raginirai14/MastBlog/README.md

 - Check that the template file exists at the specified path.
 - If you encounter issues with timezone, verify the `TIMEZONE` variable.

+## Future Roadmap

+- **Post Filtering**: Implement options to filter posts by date range or keywords.
+- **User Authentication**: Add support for OAuth to fetch posts from private accounts.
+- **Markdown Support**: Enhance content processing to support Markdown formatting.
+- **Multi-User Support**: Allow fetching posts from multiple users in a single run.
+- **Export Formats**: Add options to export posts in formats other than HTML (e.g., PDF, plain text).
+- **User Interface**: Consider creating a simple GUI for users who prefer not to use the command line.

 ## License

-This script is provided under the GPL V3 License.
+This script is provided under the **GPL V3** License.
 See the `LICENSE` file for more details.